-69. (1) Unless otherwise authorised by the Commission, a licensed insurance agent shall act only on behalf of a single

-- (2) A licensed insurance agent shall at all times have, and maintain in the Islands- - (a) a written agency agreement with the principal setting out the terms of their relationship and the scope of the insurance agent's authority to act on the principal's behalf; and - (b) a written sub-agency agreement with any insurance sub-agent it appoints setting out the terms of their relationship and the scope of the insurance sub-agent's authority to act on the insurance agent's behalf. - (3) If a principal of a licensed insurance agent provides a certificate to the effect that it is responsible, on a vicarious basis, for the acts or omissions of the insurance agent and any insurance sub-agent appointed by the latter, then the insurance agent shall be exempted from any obligation to maintain in force professional indemnity insurance. - (4) If a licensed insurance agent is not in possession of a certificate from his principal, as provided in subsection (3), then such insurance agent shall maintain in force on his own behalf professional indemnity insurance on an equivalent basis to an insurance broker under section 72(1) and (2). - (5) A licensed insurance agent shall have vicarious liability for the acts of any insurance sub-agent appointed by him and shall ensure that, in the absence of acceptance of vicarious liability by the principal, in the manner specified in subsection (3), the professional indemnity insurance specified in subsection (4) extends to acts or omissions of the insurance sub-agent. - (6) A person who contravenes this section commits an offence and is liable on summary conviction, to a fine of \$20,000 or to a term of imprisonment of one year, or to both.
+- 69. (1) Unless otherwise authorised by the Commission, a licensed insurance agent shall act only on behalf of a single insurer ("the principal") and a licensed insurance sub-agent may only act on behalf of a single insurance agent. - (2) A licensed insurance agent shall at all times have, and maintain in the Islands- - (a) a written agency agreement with the principal setting out the terms of their relationship and the scope of the insurance agent's authority to act on the principal's behalf; and - (b) a written sub-agency agreement with any insurance sub-agent it appoints setting out the terms of their relationship and the scope of the insurance sub-agent's authority to act on the insurance agent's behalf. - (3) If a principal of a licensed insurance agent provides a certificate to the effect that it is responsible, on a vicarious basis, for the acts or omissions of the insurance agent and any insurance sub-agent appointed by the latter, then the insurance agent shall be exempted from any obligation to maintain in force professional indemnity insurance. - (4) If a licensed insurance agent is not in possession of a certificate from his principal, as provided in subsection (3), then such insurance agent shall maintain in force on his own behalf professional indemnity insurance on an equivalent basis to an insurance broker under section 72(1) and (2). - (5) A licensed insurance agent shall have vicarious liability for the acts of any insurance sub-agent appointed by him and shall ensure that, in the absence of acceptance of vicarious liability by the principal, in the manner specified in subsection (3), the professional indemnity insurance specified in subsection (4) extends to acts or omissions of the insurance sub-agent. - (6) A person who contravenes this section commits an offence and is liable on summary conviction, to a fine of \$20,000 or to a term of imprisonment of one year, or to both.